 - 50. The IC is required to provide written reasons on how it reached a decision in every case.
 Reasons should be clear and intelligible but do not need to be lengthy or identify each individual piece of information taken into account.
 Reasons will be sufficient if they explain to the parties in broad terms why a particular decision has been reached.
 However, simply reciting the real prospect test does not amount to giving adequate reasons.
-Every decision should include the following: - the evidence/information the IC took into consideration - the decision made - the IC should make it clear in its decision which particulars of the allegation have been referred and which have not - why the decision was made - how the decision was reached (including the real prospect test) - why any advice or material (including the expert evidence) was rejected, if this happened - why it chose not to follow any guidance and/or the advice of the legal assessor.
+Every decision should include the following: - the evidence/information the IC took into consideration - the decision made - which particulars of the allegation have been referred and which have not - why the decision was made - how the decision was reached (including the real prospect test) - why any advice or material (including the expert evidence) was rejected, if this happened - any advice the IC received from the legal assessor - why the IC chose not to follow any guidance and/or the advice of the legal assessor.